datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

    the dataset ID in question into the ``{id}`` placeholder to clone directly from the RIA store.

-   The configuration either needs to be done by hand with a :command:`git config` command [#f7]_, or exists automatically in ``.git/config`` if the dataset is cloned from a RIA store.
+   This configuration is automatically added to a dataset that is cloned from a RIA store, but it can also be done by hand with a :command:`git config` command [#f7]_.

 Beyond straightforward access to datasets, RIA stores also allow very fine-grained